Jennifer Campbell

 Jennifer Campbell (born c.
-1945) is an American politician and retired physician serving as a member of the San Diego City Council from the 2nd district.
-On December 10, 2020, she was elected the city council president.
-Less than one year later, on December 7, 2021 Campbell was ousted when the City Council voted to elect Sean Elo-Rivera as its new President.
+1945) is an American politician and retired physician serving as a member of the San Diego City Council since 2018, representing District 2.
+A member of the Democratic Party, she served as president of the city council from 2020 to 2021.

-Campbell represents the neighborhoods of Bay Park, Morena, Midway, Mission Beach, Clairemont, Ocean Beach, Pacific Beach, and Point Loma.
+Campbell represents the neighborhoods of Bay Park, Morena, Midway, Mission Beach, Clairemont, Ocean Beach, and Point Loma.

 Early life and education

 Campbell was raised in Colorado.
 According to the San Diego Union Tribune, Campbell dropped out of George Washington University and later returned to college at the University of Pittsburgh, eventually earning the degree of Doctor of Medicine.

 Career

 Campbell practiced family medicine in Pittsburgh for a few decades, where she also learned holistic medicine and acupuncture.
 After moving to San Diego she became a part-time teacher of integrative medicine at the Pacific College of Oriental Medicine.

 San Diego City Council

 Election

 In August 2017 Campbell registered as one of five challengers to incumbent District 2 councilmember Lorie Zapf.
 In the June 2018 primary Zapf got 44.6% of the vote, more than twice anyone else's total but not enough to win election outright, so that she and Campbell faced a November 2018 runoff election.
 Their general election contest became "San Diego's most hotly contested City Council race", with heavy spending by local labor unions in favor of Campbell and by local business groups supporting Zapf.
 In the November election Campbell defeated Zapf, 56% to 44%.
-Her election gave Democrats a 6-3 majority on the city council.
+Her election gave Democrats a 6–3 majority on the city council.